musterlinge/Programming-Projects/COBOL/README.md

 JOB STEPS:
 * JSTEP01 -
-This job step uses IBM's DFSORT utility to sort the funds dataset in ascending order by fund ID.
+This job step uses IBM's DFSORT utility to sort the funds dataset in ascending order by the first three zone digits of the fund ID.
 * JSTEP02 -
 This job compiles the SALESRPT COBOL program into an object module using the COBOL compiler IGYCRCTLY.
 * JSTEP03 -